zyedidia/micro/runtime/help/commands.md

 * `open filename`: Open a file in the current buffer.

+* `reset option`: resets the given option to its default value

 * `retab`: Replaces all leading tabs with spaces or leading spaces with tabs depending on the value of `tabstospaces`.